-- 8. The Bureau will schedule the next meeting via electronic survey. - 9.
-The meeting adjourned at 11:45 a.m.
+- 8. The committee tentatively asked to schedule its next meeting via electronic survey. - 9.
+The meeting adjourned at noon.

-Submitted by Owen Smith, Bureau of Apprenticeship Standards
+Submitted by Owen Smith, Program & Policy Analyst

 WAGE\$ Apprentices and Sponsors by Occupation Spring 2020 Committee Update

 The Wisconsin Apprenticeship Growth and Expansion Strategies (WAGE\$) grant is a 5-year, \$5 million grant from the US Department of Labor.
 The purpose is to expand Registered Apprenticeship in Advanced Manufacturing and develop new programs in Information Technology and Health Care.
 The grant started October 1, 2015, and will conclude September 30, 2020.